-Our connective tissue makes up our tendons, ligaments and cartilage.
+Your connective tissue makes up your tendons, ligaments and cartilage.
 It’s made from collagen.

 Connective tissue repair is influenced by genes that control the speed of collagen synthesis.

-This has an impact on how well our body can recover from an injury such as a sports injury.
+This has an impact on how well your body can recover from an injury such as a sports injury.

 Many different genes are associated with the production of collagen.

-If you are genetically predisposed to repair collagen slowly, it’s a good idea to ensure you are eating foods containing sufficient nutrients for collagen synthesis, such as Vitamin C, E, manganese and zinc.
+If you are genetically predisposed to repair collagen slowly, it’s a good idea to ensure you are eating foods containing sufficient nutrients for collagen synthesis, such as vitamins C and E, manganese and zinc.

-Bone health is influenced by genes which determine our ability to utilise Vitamin D and K.
+Bone health is influenced by genes which determine your ability to utilise vitamins D and K.

-If we can’t use these nutrients too well, it’s wise to be really careful we’re getting an adequate intake as our need for these nutrients may be higher than the next person.
+If you can’t utilise these nutrients very well, it’s wise to be really careful you’re gaining an adequate intake as your need for these nutrients may be higher than someone else's.

-Our ability to recover from exercise is determined by our genes.
+Your ability to recover from exercise is determined by your genes.

 Any sports injury will result in the production of inflammatory molecules.
 Conversely, exercise has been shown to control inflammation.

-Genes influence processes like the regulation of exercise induced inflammation, oxidative stress - and therefore our requirement for protective antioxidants - and our sleep/wake cycle.
+Genes influence processes like the regulation of exercise induced inflammation, oxidative stress - and therefore your requirement for protective antioxidants - and your sleep/wake cycle.

 If you are genetically predisposed to produce less exercise-induced inflammation, you may experience less muscle soreness after exercise and shorter recovery times.

-Whatever genetic code you were gifted, exercise is always beneficial.
+Whatever genetic code you were born with, exercise is always beneficial.

 One study found vigorous exercise, even if it was brief, led to structural and chemical changes in the DNA within muscles, although the underlying genetic code was not changed.